lifeparticle/JS-Cheatsheet/react/state-managers/README.md

 # Introduction

 The only time react re-renders when there is a state change.
 Third party libraries that manage state redux, jotai, zustand.

+# useState

 # Resources